-Experiencing a traumatic brain injury (TBI) can have devastating and long-lasting consequences for the victim.
+Experiencing a Traumatic Brain Injury (TBI) can have devastating and long-lasting consequences for the victim.
 Even so-called minor brain injuries, such as concussions, can result in memory issues and chronic headaches long after the injury itself has healed.
 Some brain injuries are so severe that they are incapacitating, leaving the victim permanently disabled and unable to care for themselves.
-If you or a loved one suffered a TBI and want to discuss your legal options with a brain injury lawyer, the attorneys at the Law Offices of Greg Prosmushkin, P.C. can help you get informed about your legal rights.
+If you or a loved one suffered a TBI and want to discuss your legal options with a Brain Injury Lawyer in Hamilton, the attorneys at The Law Offices of Greg Prosmushkin, P.C. can help you get informed about your legal rights.

 Many brain injuries are closed head wounds, meaning that although the brain is injured, there may not be any outward signs of injury to the head or skull itself.
 However, TBIs due to closed head trauma can still be debilitating.
 The Centers for Disease Control and Prevention state that more than 150 people in the United States suffer a fatal brain injury each day, and that more than 30 percent of deaths caused by injury are TBI-related.
 Falling is the leading cause of TBI resulting in emergency room visits or fatality, particularly among children and elderly individuals, whereas motor vehicle accidents were the most common cause of these injuries in the 15-44 age range.